7 Best Surfaces for Hand Building

 4. Plasterboard

-Love the plaster surface but don’t know how or may not want to make it?
+Love the plaster surface, but don’t know how or may not want to make it?
 You can buy ready-made plasterboard from the hardware store.
-Different brands are available, including drywall and sheetrock, but they do the same thing.
+Different brands are available, including drywall and Sheetrock, but they do the same thing.

 The good thing about plasterboards is that they can be cut to the size you want.
 Since the surface is sealed, you don’t have to worry about those plaster bits contaminating your clay.
 However, you can seal the edges more by running some tape around the board just to be safe.